holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     # SIGTERM is a safe kill and is the default, so you don't actually need to specify it.
     # Be patient, this may take a minute or two for the Monit process to terminate.

-Or you can emulate a nastier termination with `SIGKILL` or even `SEGV` (which may kill monit faster).
+Or you can emulate a nastier termination with `SIGKILL` or even `SEGV` (which may kill Monit faster).

-Now when you run another `status` command you should see the PID has changed.
+When you run another `status` command you should see the PID has changed.
 This is because systemd has restarted Monit.

 When you need to make modifications to the unit file, you will need to run the following command after save: